cupscanteen/swyftx-cli/README.md

 and can break your test output at anytime.
 I usually run it once to save the output then stop recording and write tests from the new data.

+You can now "logout" (revoke) the current access token with `swyftx-cli authenticate revoke --token`.

 **Unauthenticated endpoints**

 If you are writing tests for endpoints which **do not** require authentication then you do not need